mediocre-coder/dmanos/feedback.md

 2) the angles on line 23, 24 of motion.py should be `ang` since that's the variable that stores the input OR as it seems you want to do is convert on line 21, but you need to store the output from convertangle into n2 - the `convertangle` is a separate function and teh `projectile` function cannot "see" n2 (technically, n2 is not in the scope of projectile).

 I hope that's useful

+## Mar 24
+Looking again at your motion.py - you seem to be having trouble setting default values for the arguments - in python it's actually much easier than in MATLAB - you set them in your function definition - `projectile(v=45,ang=60,h=0,g=9.81)` Python will take these values unless you execute the command giving values.
+You asked about this in an email the other day - there is something up with your delta function on line 40 - the problem is that you are passing an array to a function that is assigning a value d based on 1 value - delta is determining the the coefficient of one of the terms in the SEM formula - this term could be different for every element in `an` for instance - delta isn't designed to look at each individual element in the array - it's only written to handle 1 value at a time.
+My suggestion would be to fold `delta` into the `semiemp` function.
+It seems like a lot of overhead to pass these arguments among several functions when they naturally go together.